Winter Re-KINect

 Volunteer Roles

-If you’re interested in volunteering with KINections, please complete the online application form.
+If you’re interested in volunteering with KINections in the 2025-26 academic year, please complete the online application form.

 Work Study Roles